-Develop and implement an economic regional plan that will cultivate, maintain and enhance 1 the region's economic vitality.
-Develop, implement and maintain a series of plans to increase the safety and 2 security of the region's transportation system.
-Identify, develop and implement the ability to increase and maintain accessibility and 3 mobility choices in the region.
-Develop and implement policies and plans to protect, preserve, and enhance the social, 4 historical, and natural environments of the region.
-Identify, develop and implement the best available technology for the MRMPO to utilize for 5 maximize system effectiveness.
-Improve and enhance integration and connectivity of the transportation system across and 6 between modes.
-Identify and develop projects that emphasize maintenance and preservation of the existing 7 transportation system.
+1 Cultivate, maintain and enhance the region's economic vitality.
+2 Increase the safety and security of the region's transportation system.
+3 Increase and maintain accessibility and mobility choices in the region.
+3 increase and maintain accessibility and mobility choices in the region.
+4 Protect, preserve, and enhance the social, historical, and natural environments of the • region.
+5 Utilize the best available technology for the MRMPO to maximum system effectiveness.
+6 Emphasize maintenance and preservation of the existing transportation system.